alchemyplatform/aa-sdk/site/overview/faqs.md

 ### What are my gas sponsorship limits?

 ::: details Answer
-You can find details of gas manager limits depending on your tier [here](https://docs.alchemy.com/reference/gas-manager-coverage-api-pricing#fee-logic).
+You can find details of Gas Manager limits depending on your tier [here](https://docs.alchemy.com/reference/gas-manager-coverage-api-pricing#fee-logic).
 :::

 ### Do you support ERC20 or stablecoin paymasters?